augurlabs/augur/docs/index.md

 <span class="c1"></span>

+<span class="c1">Though we made many attempts to speak with the board and reconcile our concerns, no member of the board spoke with the Augur team.
+When Augur moved to the CHAOSS github organization the board understood we retained copyright, and could move it back to Augurlabs should governance changes negatively affect the project. </span>

 <span class="c1">Augur was a substantial part of the CHAOSS community,
 and that success was a big part of CHAOSS’s success. </span>